fiftydinar/gidro-os/README.md

 - Enable touchpad tap-to-click
 - Set font hinting to "None"
 - Set Nokia Pure Text font as default
-- Set a beautiful Symbian^3 picture as a wallpaper as well
+- Set a beautiful Symbian^3 picture as a wallpaper
 - Set light & dark theme to AdwGtk3
 - Set Serbian Latin language as the locale (display language remains English)
 - Set top bar to show weekday too in all languages